gnosis/dex-research/dFusion/dFusionSpec.md

 `P` is only the price vector of all prices relative to a reference token `Token_1`.
 As prices are arbitrage-free, we can calculate the `price Token_i: Token_k` =  `(Token_i:Token_1):(Token_1:Token_k)`

 Unfortunately, not all orders below the limit price will be filled completely.
 It might happen that the account sending the order might not have the balance required to settle the sell order.
 These orders we are calling uncovered orders and they need to be excluded or only partly be filled.
-Because of this, the solution submitter needs to provide for each order the fraction of the traded welfare:
+Because of this, the solution submitter needs to provide for each order the fraction of the traded surplus:

 | VV | order_1 | ... | order_K|
 | --- | --- | --- | --- |